Mount Kenya National Park & Reserve

 * Conservation Fees – Refers to fees charged in national parks, reserves, and sanctuaries to conserve and protect natural resources, such as wildlife, habitats, and ecosystems

-* Persons with Disabilities(PWD) – Refers to Kenyan Citizens who have a physical, sensory, mental, or other impairment, including any visual, hearing, learning, or physical incapability, which impacts adversely social, economic, or environmental participation.
-PWD access all KWS parks and sanctuaries for free upon presentation of valid documentation from the National Council for Persons with Disabilities
+* Persons with Disabilities(PWD) – Refers to Kenyan Citizens who have a physical, sensory, mental, or other impairment, including any visual, hearing, learning, or physical incapability, which adversely impacts social, economic, or environmental participation.
+PWD access to all KWS parks and sanctuaries for free upon presentation of valid documentation from the National Council for Persons with Disabilities

 * Student – Refers to an individual from a recognized secondary, government, or private college or university up to twenty-three (23) years old visiting the parks for purposes of learning about conservation through a documented and organized arrangement with that institution.
 It excludes students on personally arranged holidays.
 KWS will require a minimum of one (1) week’s notice to issue a written authorization for the student rate